 There are certain medications that will make the contraceptive implant less effective.
-This includes some HIV, epilepsy and tuberculosis medication, St John’s Wort and certain antibiotics such as rifabutin or rifampicin.
+This includes some HIV, epilepsy and tuberculosis medications, St John’s Wort and certain antibiotics such as rifabutin or rifampicin.

 We recommend having a conversation with your doctor to ensure that any medication you are taking will not affect the effectiveness of your implant.
-If your medication does affect this birth control then we would recommend looking for another method of contraception that isn’t affected by your medication.
+If your medication does affect this method then we would recommend looking for another method of contraception that isn’t affected by your medication.

 How long does the implant last and can you get pregnant on Nexplanon if it has expired?

 How will I know if I’m pregnant on the implant?

 On the rare chance that you may become pregnant on the implant, it is recommended that you look out for certain signs.
-Looking out for a change in your period is not a good indicator of pregnancy as one of the greatest side effects of Nexplanon is changes in the menstrual cycle.
+Looking out for a change in your period is not a good indicator of pregnancy as one of the side effects of Nexplanon is changes in the menstrual cycle.
 You may experience tiredness, nausea and tender breasts.
-If you are concerned you may be pregnant, we recommend taking a pregnancy test or contacting your GP.
+If you are concerned you may be pregnant, we recommend taking a pregnancy test before contacting your GP.

 I want to get pregnant but I have the implant – what next?